This post may contain affiliate links. Please read our disclosure policy.

 - Shape into meatballs with your hands, using a regular cookie scoop for small meatballs, or an ice cream scoop for large meatballs.

 - Melt butter in the skillet over medium heat.
 Add meatballs in batches, turning often to brown on all sides.
-When cooked through (about 4-5 minutes), transfer to a paper towel lined plate.
+When cooked through (about 3 minutes per side), transfer to a paper towel lined plate.